Our view (on food) considers human health in symbiosis with the preservation of our ecosystem

 Boom Festival's position on food is based on how we as humans regard it, and how we, as an organisation, make it available to the global audience we serve.

-Knowing ourselves and the origin of the products we purchase and consume is fundamental to a conscious diet that benefits all: humans, the planet, the animals and the plants.
+Knowing the origin of the products we purchase and consume is fundamental to a conscious diet that benefits all.

-The aforementioned facts demonstrate that changing our habits is crucial to the wellbeing of the planet and the health of all its inhabitants - both human beings and animals.
-Like any living being, we need to eat.
+Changing our habits is crucial to the wellbeing of the planet and the health of all its inhabitants.
 Knowing our own biology and what nutritional needs we must meet are essential to not only being alive but to living well too.

-Hence, the careful selection of the restaurants at Boom is for us a means to spark curiosity, raise consciousness and ultimately achieve the creation of new habits.
-In food lies the potential for transformation, therefore changing our nutrition is a way of exploring uncharted territory when it comes to the infinite capabilities of our mind, body and soul.
+The careful selection of the restaurants, at Boom, is for us a means to spark curiosity, raise consciousness and ultimately achieve the creation of new habits.
+Changing our nutrition is a way of exploring uncharted territory when it comes to the infinite capabilities of our mind, body and soul.

-In 2018, 73 per cent of all food options at Boom were vegetarian and/or vegan.
-At Boom 2022 our aim is to get these digits even higher.
-Although organic farming only represents 6.5 per cent of the total land used for agriculture in Portugal, all our efforts are put into sourcing food for Boom 2022 from local and organic producers.
+In 2022, 86 per cent of all food options at Boom were vegetarian and/or vegan.
+Although organic farming only represents 6.5 per cent of the total land used for agriculture in Portugal, all our efforts are put into sourcing food for Boom 2023 from local and organic producers.